ishaan2908/User-Info-Manager-CLI/README.md

 - remove|r <id>   Remove a User
 </pre>

+Example:<br>
+To add a User:
 ```
-Example: To add a User:
 user-cli add
-This will then prompt you with different required questions.
 ```
+This command will then prompt you with different required questions.